abhinag-u-m/conde-news-app-assignment/README.md

+### conde-news-app

-In the project directory, you can run:
+In the project directory :

-First we need to install the node_modules packages at root, client and server folder path -->
+First we need to install the node_modules packages at root, client and server folder path :
-1) ./
+### 1)  ./
-2) ./client
+### 2)  ./client
-3) ./server
+### 3)  ./server

+You can run below command to install node_modules packages.
 ### `npm install`

-You can run both client and server
+You can run below command to start both client and server.
 ### `npm start`

 Runs the app in the development mode.\